allegro/allegro.tech/_posts/2018-03-28-From-Java-to-Kotlin-and-Back-Again.md

 ## Type inference

-Local-variable type inference is a great improvement for programmers.
-It allows you tu simplify the code without compromising static type checking.
 In Kotlin, when you declare a `var` or `val`, you usually let the compiler to guess the variable type from the type of expression on the right.
+We call it local-variable type inference and it's the great improvement for programmers.
+It allows us tu simplify the code without compromising static type checking.

 For example, this Kotlin code:

 ```kotlin